Professional Practice

 Interior design is a creative and professional practice.
 This category addresses the practical aspect of working as a designer, from client briefings and project workflows to presentations, working drawings, and design documentation.
 Professional Practice is relevant to students preparing to enter the industry and to practising designers who want to sharpen their project management and client communication skills.
 Understanding how to run a design project from brief to completion is as important as knowing how to design a beautiful space.

-5-Step Guide on How to Structure Your Interior Design Portfolio from Scratch Read More »
+How to Set Up a Client Management System for Your Interior Design Business Read More »

 Scroll to Top